davidlienhard/database-query-validator/README.md

 ## Todo
 This project is still work in progress and there is a lot of work todo.
  - improve validation of queries
- - remove check of `use` keyword.
-Tools like `phpstan` can do this better
  - improve documentation (of course)
  - add unit tests
  - improve recognition of database-queries